Average and Expected Distortion of Voronoi Paths and Scapes: Average and Expected Distortion

-We finish with stating the answer to the original question that motivated the work reported in this paper.
+We finish by stating the answer to the original question that motivated the work reported in this paper.
 We showed in Section~\ref{sec:4} that the stationary Poisson point process has the mixed regularity property in expectation, which allows us to repeat all results while adding the expectation to all quantities.
 By the isometry invariance of the process, for any set $\Omega$, the expected volume of $\cScape{\Omega}{A}$ does not depend on the position of $\Omega$.
-Exchanging the expectation and the average inside the ball of radius $R$ centered at the origin and letting $R$ go to infinity, we arrive at probabilistic versions of Theorem~\ref{thm:average_volume}. \begin{theorem}[Expected Volume] Let $A \subseteq \Rspace^d$ be a stationary Poisson point process with intensity $\rho > 0$, and let $\Omega$ be a compact rectifyable $p$-manifold in $\Rspace^d$.
-Then the expected $p$-dimensional volume of the Voronoi scape of $\Omega$ is $\DConstant{p}{d} \Vol{p}{\Omega}$. \end{theorem}
+Exchanging the expectation and the average inside the ball of radius $R$ centered at the origin and letting $R$ go to infinity, we arrive at probabilistic versions of Theorem~\ref{thm:average_volume}: \begin{theorem}[Expected Volume] Let $A \subseteq \Rspace^d$ be a stationary Poisson point process with intensity $\rho > 0$, and let $\Omega$ be a compact rectifyable $p$-manifold in $\Rspace^d$.
+Then the expected $p$-dimensional volume of the Voronoi scape of $\Omega$ and $A$ is $\DConstant{p}{d} \Vol{p}{\Omega}$. \end{theorem} {Note that the expected volume of the Voronoi scape does not depend on the intensity of the Poisson point process.
+On the other hand, the variance does, but this is beyond the scope of this paper.}